JDH121702/web-redesign-client-scout/README.md

    python build_executable.py
    ```
 3. The bundled application will be available at `dist/WebRedesignClientScout.exe`.
 Copy the file to the target Windows machine and double-click it to launch the app.

+If the build script reports that the executable cannot be overwritten, make sure
+no previous copy of `WebRedesignClientScout.exe` is still running before
+retrying.

 The build script automatically includes the custom CSS theme, so the packaged app retains the polished UI from the development environment.